tiepdotme/marabesi.com/_posts/2015-11-02-continuous-delivery.md

 You can't just say, today I'm going to start to use Continuous Delivery.
 It takes time and a lot of work to get here.
-Continuous delivery is the ability to continuously integrate with production code, which means you must deploy continualy.
-Continuous Delivey is about having a releasable version in any version.
+Continuous delivery is the ability to continuously integrate with production code, which means you must deploy often.
+Continuous Delivery is about having a releasable version in any version.

 Every change is, in effect, a release candidate.
-Every time a change is committed to version control, the expectation is that it will pass all of its tests, produce working code, and can be released into production (HUMBLE; FARLEY, 24, 2010).
+Every time a change is committed to version control, the expectation is that it will pass all of its tests, produce working code, and can be released into production **[1, p.
+24]**.

 ## Configuration Management

-The start point is Configuration Managament.
+The start point is Configuration Management.
 It will enable us to manage all configuration needed to an application.
 Nowadays is really common to have version control in projects, but I'm sure that a team in somewhere is not using it.
 To use Continuous Delivery is mandatory to have a version control such as git or svn.

-Every single artifact related to the creation of your software should be under version control (HUMBLE; FARLEY, 33, 2010).
+Every single artifact related to the creation of your software should be under version control **[1, p.
+33]**.

 It is about managing dependencies, it is almost impossible to write a software without dependencies.
-Usually we do use depedencies when we are developing something that is no the core business of the application.
+Usually we do use dependencies when we are developing something that is no the core business of the application.

 To display a PDF, to connect to the bank, to login with user's social media account and so on.
-Configuration is the key for any software, usually when developing developers use their environment, Q&amp;A people uses other even in production environment could be different, it means we must have a good management in configuration because sonner or later problems will show in configurations and Continuous Delivery give to exactly proceed.
+Configuration is the key for any software, usually when developing developers use their environment, Q&amp;A people uses other even in production environment could be different, it means we must have a good management in configuration because sooner or later problems will show in configurations and Continuous Delivery give to exactly proceed.

 ## Continuous Integration

-Continusou integration is a interesting topic because often people confuse Continuous integrantion with Cotinuous Delivery.
-It is true that in order to do Continuous Develivery we have to have to use continuous integration.
+Continuous integration is an interesting topic because often people confuse Continuous integration **[2]** with Continuous Delivery.
+It is true that in order to do Continuous Delivery we have to have to use continuous integration.

 Basically to create a simple continuous integration flow there are few steps to do.
-The first step is check-in regulary to you control version, suit test, keep fast the feedback from CI(Continuous Integration) server, Jenkins and Travis for example.
+The first step is check-in regularly to you control version, suit test, keep fast the feedback from CI(Continuous Integration) server, Jenkins **[3]** and Travis CI **[4]** for example.

 To implement continuous integration is to create a paradigm shift in your team.
 Without CI, your application is broken until you prove otherwise.
 With CI, the default state of your application is working, albeit with a level of confidence that depends upon the extent of your automated test coverage.
-CI creates a tight feedback loop which allows you to find problems as soon as they are introduced, when they are cheap to fix (HUMBLE; FARLEY, 82, 2010).
+CI creates a tight feedback loop which allows you to find problems as soon as they are introduced, when they are cheap to fix **[1, p.
+82]**.

 ## Implementing a test strategy